Updated

 - No login, no email required

-- Sensitive snippets stay on your machine
+- Sensitive snippets stay on your machine unless you choose to export or share diagnostics or content

 A workflow tuned for AI coding agents.